 What can a client say to make a Maryland accident lawyer’s shoulders’ droop?
 Lots of things, of course.
-One of those things is certainly “I have a Medicare.”
+One of those things is certainly “I have Medicare.”

-A Medicare lien which is more than a lien, actually.
+A Medicare lien is more than a lien, actually.
 It is a superlien.
-That word sounds made up but that is exactly what a Medicare lien is.
+That word sounds made up, but that is exactly what a Medicare lien is.
 More than just a right of subrogation, the superlien allows Medicare to seek reimbursement directly from the provider.
 (Medicare rarely choses that route.)

 A superlien is also paramount in another way that is important to accident lawyers: Medicare can get the money if it is stiffed from the accident lawyer personally.
 So lawyers who ignore Medicare liens literally do so at their own peril.
 Moreover, there is a clear obligation to notify Medicare if they don’t know of the potential recovery from a third party.

 One new innovation in dealing with Medicare liens is that you can get a lot of information about your client’s Medicare lien online.
-You have to register for each individual case but you can find out the amount and status of the lien.
+You have to register for each individual case, but you can find out the amount and status of the lien.